karlseguin/smtp_client.zig/readme.md

 ```

-And add this to you build.zig.zon
+And add this to you build.zig

 ```zig
     const smtp_client = b.dependency("smtp_client", .{